 Better marketplace competition when your prices are very similar to those of your competitors

-Improved digital marketing strategies and customer understanding–the more data you gather, the better you understand your target audience and the more directly you can connect with them through all marketing campaigns
+Improved digital marketing strategies and customer understanding–staying informed about user experience trends can complement data insights, helping you better understand your target audience and connect with them through targeted marketing campaigns.

 Who uses digital experience analytics?

-There’s no team or organization that can’t benefit from digital experience analytics to some extent.
-Even the smallest brick-and-mortar, mom-and-pop shop can benefit from digital experience analytics to improve the experience users find when they visit that shop’s site.
+Nearly every team can get something useful from digital experience analytics.
+Even the smallest brick-and-mortar, mom-and-pop shop can benefit from digital experience analytics to improve the experience users find when they visit that shop's site.

-Eighty percent of companies currently state that their digital transformation efforts involve several business units or, in certain cases, their entire organizations.
-The more people focusing on digital experience analytics and product analytics, the more benefits you may see.
+Research shows 80% of companies say their digital transformation efforts involve several business units or, in certain cases, their entire organizations.
+The more people focus on digital experience analytics and product analytics, the more benefits you may see.

 The marketing team, which prepares customers for what to expect, can use experience analytics and qualitative data from session replay to bring the right audience to your site or app